goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The best part?
 The same diffusion process we learned about earlier handles this naturally - it just needs to know which parts to leave alone and which parts to work on!

+It is a complete magic during inference.
+Consider reading this [blog](https://stable-diffusion-art.com/inpainting_basics/) to learn more.

 ## LoRA (Low-Rank Adaptation)

 Remember how earlier we talked about Dali learning the general idea of images rather than specific ones?
 Well, what if Dali wanted to learn a very specific style - like drawing in the style of Van Gogh, or creating anime characters?
 Teaching the entire model from scratch would be like making Dali relearn everything just to add one style.
 That would be quite inefficient!